BLOG

 The best method when it comes to how to retain customers is knowing your audience, and it all starts with data.
 Data is one of the most valuable resources in your arsenal when it comes to retaining customers.

-The proliferation of access to first-party data (from website visits, emails, mobile apps and social interactions) allows marketers to really understand their customers.
-But it shouldn’t stop there.
 Marketers can augment this information with third-party data (like people’s interests, preferred travel locations, hobbies, basic demographics) for a holistic customer profile they can use to engage existing customers online and offline, to drive emotional connections.

 When marketers use data and insights to lead their customer retention marketing, they’re also setting themselves up for long-term loyalty success with their customers.

-Case study: Bar Louie
+Case study: Walgreens

 A successful retention marketing strategy begins by mapping your customer journey, then connecting with existing customers across all channels seamlessly (apps, mobile wallets, web, online and offline).
-That way, you’re meeting the customer where they are, and reward them in the currency of their choice—and judging by the 287% higher purchase rates, keeps them engaged and satisfied with your brand.
+That way, you’re meeting the customer where they are, and reach them with content and incentives that actually engage them.
+This is because an omnichannel strategy goes beyond transactional, one-dimensional discounts to instead offer personal customer experiences.

 Case study: Dunkin'

-3. Make emotional connections
+3. Make it valuable

+Great customer retention, like a loyalty program, can develop those deeper connections both emotionally and rationally.
 Strong customer retention programs can do this with:

 • Improve customer service through real-time, relevant 1:1 communications